pratish2657-del/EduSphere/README.md

 Super Admin review
         ↓
 Approved / Rejected

-Accepted submissions are reviewed before being used in the platform.
-They are not automatically deployed into EduSphere.
+Accepted submissions are reviewed before being used in the platform and are not automatically deployed into EduSphere.

-10. StudyFlow AI
+🤖 EduSphere AI

-StudyFlow AI is EduSphere's AI-powered study assistant.
+EduSphere AI is EduSphere's AI-powered study assistant.

-The concept is to help students turn study material into more useful exam-preparation content.
+It is designed to help students turn study material into more useful exam-preparation content.

-Potential workflows include:
+Study Workflows

 Note organization